Middle School Profile

 Mission

-In decades to come, personal success will require increasingly high levels of competency, independence and collaboration in an ever-changing, progressively complex society, whether individuals choose to manage their own businesses, work in public or private organizations, or raise families whose children will face the same challenges.
-In that context, New West produces extremely capable students by creating a learning environment that promotes academic excellence, strong character development, self-reliance and the tools of productive engagement — the antecedents for success in college preparatory high school programs.
+In decades to come, personal success will require increasingly high levels of competency, independence, and collaboration in an ever-changing, progressively complex society, whether individuals choose to manage their own businesses, work in public or private organizations, or raise families.
+In that context, New West produces extremely capable students by creating a learning environment that promotes academic excellence, strong character development, self-reliance, and the tools of productive engagement.

-Our school fosters our students’ intellectual and emotional maturity and simultaneously inspires and challenges each student to fulfill his/her individual potential as a personal lifelong objective and as contributing members of society.
+Our school fosters our students’ intellectual and emotional maturity, and simultaneously inspires and challenges each student to fulfill his or her individual potential as a personal lifelong objective and as contributing members of society.

 Enrollment